rrosa-aurea-1/java-angular-web-app/README.md

 ## Spring boot app with Angular 4 client embedded

 The frontend-app is gotten from :https://github.com/creativetimofficial/material-dashboard-angular.
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).
+DOwnload the zip of this branch or clone the git repo.

 ## Description

 The project is used to develop the client in the **frontend-app** folder with the __angular-cli__, and the **java backend** with the __maven spring boot project configured__.
-For this, import your client (frontend-app) in the angular/typescript IDE (i.e. __visual studio code__) and your maven java backend in __Eclipse__
+For this, import your client (frontend-app) in the angular/typescript IDE (i.e. __visual studio code__) and your maven java backend in __Eclipse__.

 ### Functional informations